mbilker/heroku-buildpack-nginx/README.md

-Crush + Lovely's Fork of essh's Nginx Buildpack
+mbilker's Fork of essh's Nginx Buildpack
 ================================================

 This fork defaults to a newer build of nginx, stored on our own S3 bucket.